Myles-Cork/mylescork/_posts/2021-06-25-Drift-Bus-Game.md

 	<a href="/assets/images/portfolio/PNG/2021_06_25_DBGFeatureGraphic.png"><img src="/assets/images/portfolio/PNG/2021_06_25_DBGFeatureGraphic.png"></a>
 </figure>

 A mobile game I made with the Unity game engine.
 I created all of the assets including the models, textures, C# scripts, and music.
 Released on the Apple App Store and Google Play.
-The following is about version 1 and the initial release.
+The following is about version 1.

 The goal of the game is to get a high score while drifting to conserve fuel and increase speed.
 The player loses by falling off the side of the road or running out of fuel.